-Consistent with the Division statement of its mission, values and beliefs, the Division believes that planned, mutually beneficial activities between the Division or schools and community businesses, agencies and organizations are desirable.
-Such partnerships build bridges between the business world and education, provide enriching experiences for staff members and students, offer the Division's and the organization's staff members opportunities for professional development and increase the community's awareness of programs in schools and opportunities to develop future citizens.
+Consistent with the Lloydminster Public School Division statement of its mission, values, and beliefs, the Lloydminster Public School Division believes that planned, mutually beneficial activities between the Lloydminster Public School Division or schools and community businesses, agencies, and organizations are desirable.
+Such partnerships build bridges between the business world and education, provide enriching experiences for staff members and students, offer the Lloydminster Public School Division's and the organization's staff members opportunities for professional development, increase the community's awareness of programs in schools, and opportunities to develop future citizens.

-- A formal partnership agreement between the Division or a school and a community partner is characterized as an on-going and voluntary relationship based on a mutual sharing of resources and time.
+- A formal partnership agreement between the Lloydminster Public School Division or a school and a community partner is characterized as an ongoing and voluntary relationship based on a mutual sharing of resources and time.

-- Sample partnership agreements shall be made available by the Division for use by principals for continued relationships.
-A copy of these agreements shall be retained by the parties and filed with the Superintendent of Administration.
+- Sample partnership agreements shall be made available by the Lloydminster Public School Division for use by Principals for continued relationships.
+A copy of these agreements shall be retained by the parties and filed with the Chief Financial Officer.

-- Partnership relationships between an organization and the Division or a school are endorsed, provided that the proposed activities:
+- Partnership relationships between an organization and the Lloydminster Public School Division or a school are endorsed, provided that the proposed activities:

 - Are consistent with the values, goals, and objectives of the educational program;

 - Respond to a clearly understood educational need;|